Compl\'ement to the Thurston 3D-Geometrization: Background and Definition of Lie generated geometry.

 \begin{define}{\bf Lie generated geometry} \\ We consider several Lie groups $\{G\}$ acting real analytically on one model manifold $U$ and define, based on the background discussion, the notion of a Lie generated geometry $(\{G\},U)$ on $M$.
-Here is the definition, plus a small discussion and a derived object.\\ i) Suppose $M$ is covered by open connected regions $\{R\}$ and each is provided with a $(G,U)$ structure (as in the Background) from the collection of actions $(\{G\},U)$.\\ ii) We can afford for the work here to restrict to cases where only pairs of regions can intersect, there are no triple intersections. \\ iii) On each such binary intersection $V$ one has, by restriction, from the two regions which intersect in $V$, two (sheaves of germs of charts in $U$) structures, say $\mathcal{G}$ and $\mathcal{G}'$.
+Here is the definition.\\ i) Suppose $M$ is covered by open connected regions $\{R\}$ and each is provided with a $(G,U)$ structure (as in the Background) from the collection of actions $(\{G\},U)$.\\ ii) We can afford for the work here to restrict to cases where only pairs of regions can intersect.
+Thus, there are no triple intersections. \\ iii) On each binary intersection $V$ one has by restriction, from the two regions which intersect in $V$, two (sheaves of germs of charts in $U$) structures, say $\mathcal{G}$ and $\mathcal{G}'$.
 Each one consists of path components of germs which are regular covering spaces of $V$. \\ iv) (key axiom) Assume there is a third ($H$,$U$) structure on $V$ whose germs of charts are contained in the intersection of $\mathcal{G}$ and $\mathcal{G}'$, as subsets of all germs of charts into $U$.
 This means the $H$ action on $U$ lies in the intersection of the $G$ and the $G'$ actions on $U$.
-The ($H$,$U$) structure is termed a \textbf{reduction} of each of the two structures $\mathcal{G}$ and $\mathcal{G}'$.\\ v) Once the regions are specified, the definition is made concrete and canonical in the sense of the Background discussion, by considering firstly, for each region the set of germs of charts for that region, secondly, by considering for their respective binary intersections the germs of charts in $U$ for the {\bf minimal} ($H$,$U$) structure that satisfies the essential axiom iv).
-One can check this minimum structure is that defined effectively by the holonomy groupoid of $V$.
+The ($H$,$U$) structure is termed a \textbf{reduction} of each of the two structures $\mathcal{G}$ and $\mathcal{G}'$.\\ v) Once the regions are precisely specified, we say that two Lie generated geometries agree when the following construction produces equal results.
+Firstly, for each region form the set of germs of charts for that region.
+Secondly, consider for each binary intersection of regions the germs of charts in $U$ for the {\bf minimal} ($H$,$U$) structure that satisfies the essential axiom iv).
 This completes the definition of a Lie generated geometry.